Shopify/unity-buy-sdk/scripts/docs/temp_landing.md

 ## Getting started

-If you need to get API credentials and create a Shopify store to use with the Unity Buy SDK, then see our [general getting started guide](//help.shopify.com/api/getting-started).
 If you want to learn more about how this SDK works with Unity, then see the [Unity Buy SDK tutorial](//help.shopify.com/api/sdks/custom-storefront/unity-buy-sdk/getting-started).